indigorose/google-homepage/README.md

 This page may change over time as I learn and use this page a testing site for my ideas.

-Now on Javascript fundamentals and Rock Paper Scissors. :)
+Now onto Javascript fundamentals and Rock Paper Scissors. :)

 Thanks,
 Indigorose